scramjetorg/raspberry-pi-dash/README.md

 ## Troubleshooting :collision:
 ### Why my computer doesn't see the Raspberry?

 Raspberry Team have removed deafault user.
-If you created image with non official (eg. balenaEtcher), you need to create userconf.txt (in the boot root directory) and add the following line:
+If you created image with non official imager (eg. balenaEtcher), you need to create userconf.txt (in the boot root directory) and add the following line:
 ```
 pi:$6$/XOZsG1X0IAbhXB0$wYZHRkvib0SUKQA3KVAxofPR.JsFAbI2NCue2znGvhRsQobVdllFXyQZ7fMSvAoyEj8MfHtkMeSZT7IRIixg01

 ```
 this step will enable deafault user (user: pi, password: raspberry).

 ## Dictionary:

 - STH - Scramjet Transform Hub
 - Instance - is running sequence
-- Topics - are named buses over which hubs exchange messages
+- Topics - are named buses over which Instances exchange messages